cemkaraoguz/Fahrschule/README.md

 As we can see, the VAE suppresses information with high-variance (e.g. grass) and retains vital task relevant information (e.g. road, car).

 ### Action space:
-The human control interface for generating expert data allows very few selection of actions (1 value for acceleration, brake, left turn and right turn).
-Here is an histogram of actions taken during 25 episodes of expert demonstrations:
+Even though the gym environment implements a continuous action space, the human control interface for generating expert data imposes selecting actions from a discrete set (accelerate, brake, left turn, right turn) with pre-defined values.
+To understand better, here is an histogram of actions taken by a human expert during 25 episodes of demonstrations:

 <img src="Figures/ActionPreferences_human_cont.png" width=1000><br>

-For comparison, here is a RL agent trained following the methods in [1]:
+On the other hand, a computer based controller can make use of this continuous action space to achieve better control.
+For example, the figure below shows an histogram of actions taken by the autonomous agent from [1] during 50 episodes:

 <img src="Figures/ActionPreferences_RLagent_cont.png" width=1000><br>

-If we were using an AI as expert, we could choose continous action space (actually this was tested and works quite well).
-But in this case, discrete action space seems like a better option.
-5 actions are defined: Steer Left, Steer Right, Accelerate, Brake, Straight (i.e. No Action).
-This implies that combination of actions are not regarded and in such cases the action is mapped to one of these 5 cases depending on pre-defined heuristics.
-This desing choice was simply due to author's personal experience on playing the game, usually a player only uses one action at a time.
+If we were to take such an AI as our expert, we could choose continous action space for our model (actually this was tested and works quite well).
+But in our case, discrete action space seems like a better option.
+For this problem, 5 actions are defined: Steer Left, Steer Right, Accelerate, Brake, No Action.
+Combinations of actions are disregarded and in such cases the action is mapped to one of these 5 cases depending on pre-defined heuristics.
+This desing choice was simply due to author's personal experience on playing the game.
 The following figure shows the histogram of action preferences from 25 expert demonstrations after mapping:

 <img src="Figures/ActionPreferences_human.png" width=500><br>

 ### Policy network and the loss function:
 Policy network takes the latent representation of the VAE and outputs the action to take.
 For this job, a simple fully connected neural network with one hidden layer is used.
 The above figure illustrating the expert action preferences indicates that our database is highly unbalanced and has a bias towards taking no action.
 In order not to have a biased model, it is necessary to deal with this problem.
 One remedy for this is to use CrossEntropy loss instead of MSE loss so that the model is penalized more heavily for cases where model is very sure on wrong decisions.
-In addition to this, a common practice is to sample the database in inverse proportion to each action's presence in the database i.e. actions that are low in number are sampled more.
-A similar approach, which is implemented as an option, is to remove samples of overrepresented action categories from the dataset.
-An alternative approach, which is also implemented here, is to use weighted loss function i.e. actions that are low in number are weighted more in loss.
-Weights are calculated in inverse proportion to action's population in the database.
+In addition to this, a common practice is to sample the database using a probability distribution over action categories that is inversely proportional to the number of samples belonging to each action category i.e. samples with actions that are low in number in the database are more likely to be sampled.
+A similar approach, which is implemented as an option in this work, is to remove samples that belong to such overrepresented action categories from the dataset.
+A third option, which is also implemented here, is to use weighted loss function i.e. samples with actions that are low in number are weighted more in loss.
+Weight of each category is inversely proportional to its population in the database.

 Another implemented feature is epsilon greedy action selection strategy: at any given time action Accelerate is selected for several consecutive timesteps with the probability of epsilon<<0.
 Experiments are conducted for values of epsilon 0 and 0.01.
 This strategy can trigger the agent to go out of dead-lock situations and can have significant effects on the outcomes of the race.